SCOPE OF THIS CHAPTER

 Following the meeting, the child's social worker will complete and arrange for the circulation of the Care Plan to the child, parents, IRO and manager of the Unit.
 The child's social worker and manager of the Unit will arrange for the Placement Plan/Placement Information Record to be drawn up and circulated to the child and parents.

-The child's social worker must provide the child and parents with written information about the Looked After Service.
-The social worker must also ensure that the child is provided with information on using the authority's Complaints Procedure.
-(See Complaints and Representations Procedure.)
+The child's social worker must provide the child and parents with written information about the Supporting Our Children's Service.
+The social worker must also ensure that the child is provided with information on using the authority's Complaints Procedure (see Complaints and Representations Procedure).

 The social worker should ensure that any Children's Guide or other information about the placement that is available for the child is obtained and given to him/her.

 In all cases, the child should be accompanied to the placement by the social worker and helped to settle in.

 The child's social worker must ensure that the relevant finance officer of the placement is notified of the placement within one working day (so that the appropriate arrangements to pay the provider are in place) and update the child's electronic records.

 The social worker must also ensure that notification of the placement is sent to the Independent Reviewing Officer, the health clinical commissioning group (CCG) and education services (including the Virtual Head), the child's GP and Children's Services for the area where the child is placed.

 The notifications must advise of the placement decision, the name and address of the new carers, details relating to the child's contact with parents and the arrangements related to the care and welfare of the child.

 Notification of the placement must also be sent by the child's social worker to all family members consulted and involved in the decision-making process.